OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-aws.md

 ### Shared storage

-You will need shared storage that all Octopus nodes can access as Octopus stores a number of files that are not suitable for the database.

-To build a highly available Octopus server install, you need some durable Windows file storage.
+!include <high-availability-shared-storage-overview>

 AWS recently introduced `Amazon FSx`, It’s a native Windows file system built on Windows Server.
-It includes full support for the SMB protocol, Windows NTFS, and Microsoft Active Directory (AD) integration, and is an ideal choice for connecting to your EC2 instances hosting Octopus to store all your Octopus packages and log files.
+It includes full support for the SMB protocol, Windows NTFS, and Microsoft Active Directory (AD) integration.
+This makes it an ideal choice for connecting to your EC2 instances hosting Octopus to store all your Octopus packages and log files.

 If you choose to go with Amazon FSx there are some resources that will help you get started:
 - AWS have a [starter guide](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/getting-started.html) which explains how to configure Amazon FSx and connect it up to an EC2 machine.